dvingo/vagrant_install_scripts/README.md

 This is a collection of Bourne-Again SHell scripts to install various softare on Ubuntu Linux.

-These are designed to be used in combination with [Vagrant](http://www.vagrantup.com/).
+These are designed to be used in combination with [Vagrant](http://www.vagrantup.com/), but work equally well on any Ubuntu system.

 An example config line in a Vagrantfile would be: